Game-Fusion/Commander-64-GS/README.md

 ## Features:

 - Minimalistic by nature; straight to the point, with no menus required!
-- Support for Commander 64 games (and programs) as well as native titles
+- Compatible with Commander 64 games and programs
 - Supports updating the console to new firmware revisions using an update disk and official install software
-- Only 97 lines long!
+- Less than 100 lines long!
 - Support for advanced **and** monochrome computers!

 And more!